roflmuffin/CounterStrikeSharp/docfx/docs/features/game-events.md

 These event properties are mutable so you can update them as normal and they will update in the event instance.

+> [!CAUTION]
+> `GameEvent` instances and their properties will cease to exist after the event listener function is called, which means that you will encounter errors when accessing properties in timers and functions like `Server.NextFrame()`.
+You should store the value of properties in variables before calling functions like `Server.NextFrame()` so you can read the data safely.

 ## Preventing Broadcast

 You can modify a game event so that it does not get broadcast to clients by modifying the `bool info.DontBroadcast` property. e.g.